Jury Orientation Video

 You are exempt if you are not a citizen, if you are not a resident of Coos and or Curry County, or if you have been a juror within the previous 24 months.
 If you are seventy years old or older you will be excused upon your request.
 If you have a medical condition and you indicate that on your questionnaire, you will be excused.
 It is the policy of the Court that jurors are not excused from service due to their occupation.
 A shorter service period may be granted due to hardship created by jury service.
 If this is your first summons, you may request deferral to another month within one year from the date of the summons.

-Jury trials are scheduled in the Coos County Courthouse on 2nd and Baxter in Coquille (Curry County: Courthouse on Ellensburg Road).
+Jury trials are scheduled in the Coos County Courthouse at 250 North Baxter St. in Coquille (Curry County: Courthouse on Ellensburg Road).
 There is no designated parking for jurors.
 Since you may not have a break for several hours, it is wise to park where there is no posted time limit.
 The City of Coquille (Curry County: City of Gold Beach) regulates parking.